-Historical note: In early versions of gnuplot some terminal types used set size to control also the size of the output canvas.
-Now there are two distinct properties: 'set size' and 'set term ... size'.
+Historical note: In early versions of gnuplot some terminal types used set size to control also the size of the output canvas; other terminal types did not.
+Now there are two distinct properties: 'set size' and 'set term ... size'

-set term <terminal\type> size <x units>, <y units> controls the size of the output file, or canvas.
+set term <terminal_type> size <x units>, <y units> controls the size of the output file, or canvas.
 Please see individual terminal documentation for the units of the size parameters.
 By default, the plot will fill this canvas.

 set size <xscale>, <yscale> scales the plot itself relative to the size of the canvas.
-Scale values less than 1.0 cause the plot to fill only part of the canvas.
-This can be used together with multiplot to inset a small plot inside a larger plot or to place several small plots side-by-side.
-Scale values greater than 1.0 are not supported and may cause errors.
+Scale values less than 1.0 will cause the plot to not fill the entire canvas.
+Scale values larger than 1.0 will cause only a portion of the plot to fit on the canvas.
+Setting scale values larger than 1 may cause problems on some terminal types.